10 Things to Eat in Lisbon Plus Dining Spots.

 Pastel de nata in Portugal

+Let’s talk about what to eat in Lisbon.
 Portugal, despite its small size, stands as one of the most underrated foodie destinations, where vibrant flavors burst to life.
 After savoring dishes in cities such as Rome and Paris, it became evident that Lisbon, Portugal, had earned the crown for its authentic, exceptional, and captivating cuisine.
 Even better, it was a cuisine that catered to families and embraced inclusivity.

 And it's not solely about Portuguese sausage.